-9.2 Test Run
+9.2.
+Test Run

-Use wired/remote controller to control and operate the air conditioner in the cooling mode.
-Check the following items according to the manual.
-If there is any fault, troubleshoot by referring to the section "Air Conditioner Errors and Causes" in the manual.
+Use the wired/remote controller to control the cooling operating mode in the air conditioner, and refer to the manual to check the following items one by one.

+If there is any fault, troubleshoot by referring to the section on "Air Conditioner Errors and Causes" in the manual.